-Considering that it is unusual for an AIF to be self-managed in Portugal and due to the limitations falling upon credit institutions, almost every AIF is managed by fund managers (financial institutions) as described in the first two paragraphs above.
+Considering that it is unusual for an AIF to be self-managed in Portugal, almost every AIF is managed by fund managers as described in the paragraph above.

 2.4 Are there any limits on the manager's ability to restrict redemptions in open-ended funds or transfers in open-ended or closed-ended funds?